 When someone dies, he or she inevitably leaves behind a digital footprint composed of social media profiles, e-mail accounts, photos and other documents that may otherwise hang in an online limbo.

 As our digital lives become more complicated, one important question begs asking: How can we tie up all of our loose ends to avoid being haunted by a digital afterlife?

 Because of varying terms of service, only some websites offer end-of-life options.
 And dozens of commercial websites have emerged over the last few years to help.

-The social media giant allows user profiles to be “memorialized”, which limits the account from popping up on news feeds and blocks it from outside use, or the option of deleting a user’s account entirely upon their death.
+Facebook also allows user profiles to be “memorialized,” which limits the account from popping up on news feeds and blocks it from outside use, or the option of deleting a user’s account entirely upon their death.